 Here's the answers to our most frequent ones:

 How does ventilation create a healthier home?

 Fresh, filtered air is brought in, stale air is removed.
-The HRV home ventilation system installed in your roof space changes the air in your home to get rid of excess moisture, toxins and odours created by cooking, cleaning, breathing, and other things.
-Incoming air is filtered to help remove dusts, pollens and other contaminants, preventing mould and mildew for a fresher, healthier home.
+The HRV home ventilation system installed in your roof space changes the air in your home to get rid of excess moisture and odour created by cooking, cleaning, breathing, and other things.
+Incoming air is filtered to help remove dust, pollen and other contaminants, helping to create a more comfortable home.